-In 2018, the Youth Services Bureau designed a Pre- Release class for those youth who successfully completed all the terms of their probation.
-During the class, a variety of communitybased agencies speak with the class on various topics.
-These topics are designed to enable the youth from the having further contact with the court.
+The Youth Services Bureau continues to utilize its Pre-Release Graduation Program.
+The class encourages the youth to remain out of the criminal justice system and provides a plethora of community based resources.
+During the class, a variety of community-based agencies speak with the class on various topics such as: employment opportunities, interviewing, record expungement and restatement of Driver's License.
+These topics are designed to enable the youth from having further contact with the court.